Harold L. Bowen: Early life and education

-Ordained Ministry
+Ordained ministry

 Bowen was ordained deacon in May 1910 and priest on June 4, 1911, by Bishop Francis Key Brooke of Oklahoma.
 He married Elizabeth Sherrill Cockle on September 5, 1916, and together had three children.
 Between 1914 and 1921, he served as priest at St Paul's Cathedral in Oklahoma City, St Luke's Church in Chickasha, Oklahoma, St Mary's Church in Omaha, Nebraska, and St Paul's Church in Peoria, Illinois.
 In 1921, he became rector of St Peter's Church in Chicago, then in 1930, he became rector of St Mark's Church in Evanston, Illinois, where he remained till 1947.

 Bishop

-On May 19, 1947, Bowen was elected Coadjutor Bishop of Colorado on the forth ballot, during a diocesan convention held in St John's Cathedral.
+On May 19, 1947, Bowen was elected Coadjutor Bishop of Colorado on the fourth ballot, during a diocesan convention held in St John's Cathedral.
 He was then consecrated on September 29, 1947, by Presiding Bishop Henry Knox Sherrill.
 He succeeded as diocesan bishop in 1949.
 During his episcopate, he worked to extend the missionary program of the diocese.
 He retired in 1955.
 Bowen died on September 11, 1967, in his home in San Diego, California, after a brief illness.